solcoteh/Full_Tricks/Windows-Privilege-Escalation.md

 ./49211.ps1
 5️⃣ # Check Privilege pwnd user
 net user pwnd
-6️⃣ # As a last step, you can run a cmd or powershell as administrator (GUI)
+6️⃣ # As a last step, you can run cmd or powershell as administrator ( GUI OR CLI ) runas /user:pwnd cmd.exe runas /user:pwnd powershell.exe
 ```
 ## Credentials ✅
 ## File-Unattended ✅